How to machine bind a quilt-A beginner friendly method

 Join the ends of the binding

-In this method you will join the ends of your binding for a seamless finish.
+In this method to machine bind a quilt you will join the ends of your binding for a seamless finish.
 You won’t be able to see where your binding starts and stops.

 - Trim one of the binding tails to the halfway mark on your quilt.